-1.1.1.
-Integrate UK is committed to safeguarding and promoting the welfare of children1 and expects all employees and volunteers to share this commitment.
+- 1.1.1.
+Integrate UK is committed to safeguarding and promoting the welfare of children and expects all employees and volunteers to share this commitment. - 1.1.2.

-- 1.1.2.
 Integrate UK is an organisation that works with children and young people principally from disadvantaged and minoritised backgrounds aged 11 24 to combat Violence Against Women and Girls (VAWG) and to work towards a society based on gender and racial equality, respect and cohesion. - 1.1.3.
-The young people of Integrate UK travel to schools around the country to deliver workshops and disseminate information to front line staff, children and young people about Female Genital Mutilation (FGM) within the context of VAWG, grooming, radicalisation, "honour" based violence and abuse (HBVA), child sexual exploitation CSE), sexual harassment and assault, racism and Islamophobia and different forms of extremism. - 1.1.4.
+The young people of Integrate UK travel to schools around the country to deliver workshops and disseminate information to front line staff, children and young people about Female Genital Mutilation (FGM) within the context of VAWG, grooming, radicalisation, "honour" based violence and abuse (HBA), child sexual exploitation (CSE), sexual harassment and assault, racism and Islamophobia and different forms of extremism. - 1.1.4.
 A robust child safeguarding policy is vital not only for the safety of young people within our organisation but to ensure policies and processes are in place to act if there is a disclosure during a workshop and dissemination events delivered by our young people. - 1.1.5.
-Integrate UK recognises that it is not a statutory childcare agency and therefore, it is not appropriate for staff to carry out child safeguarding investigations.
-However, under the Children's Act 20042 there is a legal obligation and duty for organisations to protect and safeguard children by working in partnership with statutory organisations and sharing information for the purpose of safeguarding children.
+Integrate UK recognises there is a legal obligation and duty for organisations to protect and safeguard children by working in partnership with statutory organisations and sharing information for the purpose of safeguarding children.
 Integrate UK is committed to working in partnership with other agencies in promoting the welfare and safeguarding of children. - 1.1.6.
-This policy should be read alongside our Complaints, Health & Safety, Lone Working and Data Protection policies.
+This policy should be read alongside our Complaints, Health & Safety, Lone Working, Code of Conduct and Data Protection policies.
 The policy is divided into the following four sections: